katyukha/odoo-rpc-client/README.md

 So we have 5 orders in done state.
 So let's read them.

-Default way to read data from OpenERP is to search for required records with *search* method which return's list of IDs of records, that read data from them using *read* method.
+Default way to read data from OpenERP is to search for required records with *search* method which return's list of IDs of records, then read data using *read* method.
 Both methods mostly same as OpenERP internal ones:

 ```python